 Rest assured, however, that the chances of this happening are far higher than one might expect.
-The initial I Have No Son sequence typically takes place in flashback — we only learn the story because the now successful disowned son is giving us a sob story about how much he wishes his father would approve, or at leastacknowledgehis existence.
+The initial sequence typically takes place in flashback — we only learn the story because the now successful disowned son is giving us a sob story about how much he wishes his father would approve, or at least acknowledge his existence.
 If we see the event unfold in real time, then usually it gets wrapped up much sooner.

-Bear in mind that the parent doing the disowning might not be entirely a jerk; sometimes, the kid just crosses a line they shouldn't cross (especially if they've grown up wrong) and deserves being kicked out with all ties severed.
+Bear in mind that the parent doing the disowning might not be entirely a jerk; sometimes, the kid just crosses a line they shouldn't cross (especially if they've grown up wrong or done something that violates their parents' trust) and deserves being kicked out with all ties severed.
 Again, reconciliation isn't an impossibility, but since this kid's bitter and twisted anyway don't expect it happening any time soon.
 And rest assured that the parent is going to have to justify their actions to the audience explicitly anyway, since the act of disowning one's own flesh and blood for any reason is well, pretty harsh.
 A justification commonly seen in a Crime and Punishment Series is when the parents essentially disown the child due to a crippling drug habit that the child has plunged into; this is often accompanied with a justification about how "there's only so long you can watch or enable them to destroy themselves before you have to sever all ties."

 This trope has various roots — most obvious is the tendency of many writers to be of Jewish descent.
-Orthodox communities could be particularly unforgiving when it came to children (particularly males) who decided to try and make their way outside of the Jewish community.
+Orthodox communities could be particularly unforgiving when it came to children (particularly males) who decided to try making their own way outside of the Jewish community.

 Of course, overuse of this term has caused the words themselves to be considered a Dead Horse Trope, if not the entire plot itself.
-As a result most modern examples tend to skew toward the side of comedy.
+As a result most modern examples tend to skew toward the side of comedy and frequently involve something absurdly trivial.
 When the question is not about comedy but the descendant actually is the culprit, this trope can constitute Know When to Fold 'Em.

 Downright Weird Guy: I wish I'd given Oak to my son when he was a child...haha, just kidding, I don't have a son, well technically I do, but he's in real estate.